mpajuka/spot-seuranta/README.md

 </plist>
 ```

+Or in Xcode: Right-click the Spot-Seuranta folder > New File, scroll down to find 'Property List' file, save it as 'entso'.
+After the file is
+created, add new entry with the key 'API_KEY' and with your personal security token in the value section.

-After previous steps are completed, the program can be compiled and ran through Xcode or locally through a personal device.
+After previous steps are completed, the program can be ran through Xcode or through a personal device.

 <hr>